alkacon/opencms-core/webapp/WEB-INF/updatedata/readme.txt

            Administration to export all the changes you have done after installing OpenCms.

+IMPORTANT: If you use OCEE, remove OCEE configurations before the update and enable them after the update again.

 Follow the following steps to update from OpenCms 10.x, 11.x, 12.x 13.x or 14.x to @OPENCMS_VERSION@: